 - Select Back Up Now.

-- Make sure your backup completed by going to Settings > iCloud > Storage, and then select your device.
+- Make sure your backup is completed by going to Settings > iCloud > Storage, and then select your device.
 You should see the backup you just made.

 - Open iTunes and connect your device to your computer.